 This appealing fruit is seasonal and makes its grand appearance mid-summers.
 There are approximately 1400 varieties of mangoes available in India alone.
 Each variety has an exquisite and distinct aroma and flavour.
 Spoilt for choice, let’s join the exciting quest to find the most popular amongst this wide range.
 After many mouth-watering revelations, we’ve zeroed in on some of the most delectable varieties out there.

 One of the most preferred varieties of mangoes, Alphonso is celebrated for its delectable sweetness.
 This variety of mango gets its name from the Portuguese General Afonso de Albuquerque, who helped establish a Portuguese colony in India.
-In the 15th century, Portuguese introduced grafting on mango trees to produce this incredible variety.
+In the 15th century, the Portuguese introduced grafting on mango trees to produce this incredible variety.

 Strikingly orange in colour, Alphonso is also known as Hapus mangoes in India.
 They were given the title King of Mangoes for their classic sweet taste and royal reddish-yellow colour.
 Oval in shape, the fruit has a juicy, firm and fibreless pulp.
 Unlike other mangoes which have a short shelf-life, Alphonso stays fresh for three weeks.
 Its season is from May to June and is available in parts of Gujarat, Madhya Pradesh and Karnataka.
 Its place of origin is Maharashtra.